tallen-hashicorp/vault-pr-ad-testing/README.md

 # vault-pr-ad-testing
-Testing details on the AD Engine using PR's
+In this document, we will detail the process of setting up and testing the AD Engine using PRs (Performance Replication) in HashiCorp Vault.
+This includes setting up the lab infrastructure, configuring Vault, and testing various scenarios.

 ## Setup Lab Infrastructure
-We will use AWS for AD and our 2 VMs, one for Vault Primary and Vault PR, and set this up using Terraform.
+We will use AWS for the Active Directory (AD) and two virtual machines (VMs) - one for Vault Primary and one for Vault PR.
+We will set up this infrastructure using Terraform.

-### Create TF Vars
+### Create Terraform Variables
 ```bash
 python3 setup-tfvars.py --username tyadmin --password random --domain_name tyler.home --ami_id ami-07b63a0cdc48e61fb --pem_path "~/.ssh/id_rsa" --pub_path "~/.ssh/id_rsa.pub"
 ```